shantanu1k/license_detection/README.md

 # license_detection

-* Things yet to be worked on:
+  **Things yet to be worked on:**

-  i.
-Different bullet points
+   * Different bullet points

-  ii.
-Ignore Code Comment Indicators
+   * Ignore Code Comment Indicators

+   * Extraneous Text At the End of a License

+   * Handling multiple licenses in same file